We are hiring!

 Raising a Concern

 If an employee has a concern, they should report it under this policy.
-We hope in many cases employees will be able to raise any concerns with their line manager to raise this.
-If, however, an employee feels unable to do this for any reason, they should raise their concern with a Vice President or Director.
+We hope that in many cases employees will be able to raise any concerns with their line manager to raise this or, in the case of a product safety concern, the relevant safety manager or maintenance manager.
+If, however, an employee feels unable to do this for any reason, they should raise their concern with a Vice President (VP) or any Director (non-executive or executive).

 Where possible, employees should put their concern in writing in order to outline the nature of the suspected malpractice.
-Alternatively, concerns can be raised verbally, but employees should make it clear at the outset that they are raising a concern under the Whistleblowers Policy, in order to avoid any misunderstanding about the confidentiality, nature and seriousness of the verbal communication.
+Alternatively, concerns may be raised verbally, but employees should make it clear at the outset that they are raising a concern under this Speaking up in Confidence Policy, in order to avoid any misunderstanding about the confidentiality, nature and seriousness of the verbal communication.
 When raising a concern, the employee must declare any personal interest they may have in the matter.

-The Company does not encourage staff to make disclosures anonymously.
-Proper investigation may be more difficult or impossible if the Company cannot obtain further information from the employee raising a concern.
+Whilst staff may make disclosures anonymously, this can often present difficulties to the business when investigating the disclosure (for example, a full investigation is made more difficult or impossible if we cannot obtain further information from the employee raising a concern).
 It would also make it more difficult to establish whether any allegations are credible.
-Employees who are concerned about possible reprisals, if their identity is revealed, should make this clear so that appropriate measures can be considered to maintain confidentiality.
-If an employee is in doubt, they could also seek support from any VP or Public Concern at Work (see below).
+Notwithstanding an anonymous disclosure, we shall do all we reasonably can to investigate all disclosures made to us, whether anonymous or otherwise.
+Employees who are concerned about possible reprisals, if their identity is revealed, should make this clear when raising a concern so that appropriate measures can be considered to maintain confidentiality.
+If an employee is in doubt, they could also seek support from any VP or an external organisation (see below).

 Complaints relating to personal circumstances